 - Subcontracted Auditors/Technical Experts shall sign a Subcontractor Agreement and a Secrecy and Non-Disclosure Agreement and shall be included on the Office Potential Conflict Listing.

-- ACS Registrars’ directly employed Management and Staff are required to declare any financial interests or business activities on commencement of, and during, the period of employment.
+- The British Assessment Bureaus’ directly employed Management and Staff are prohibited from engaging in consultancy activities, which involve the active design, generation or implementation of a Management System.
+The British Assessment Bureaus’ directly employed Management and Staff are required to declare any financial interests or business activities on commencement of, and during, the period of employment.
 The details of which shall be recorded on the Office Potential Conflict Listing.

-- ACS Registrars’ Management, Staff and Subcontracted Auditors/Technical Experts shall neither suggest nor imply that certification would be simpler, easier or less expensive if specific consultancy or training services were used.
-ACS Registrars’ Management, Staff and Subcontracted Auditors/Technical Experts shall not offer consultancy or training services to ACS Registrars’ clients to whom they have been assigned an audit; either during or after the audit has been completed.
+- The British Assessment Bureaus’ Management, Staff and Subcontracted Auditors/Technical Experts shall neither suggest nor imply that certification would be simpler, easier or less expensive if specific consultancy or training services were used.
+The British Assessment Bureaus’ Management, Staff and Subcontracted Auditors/Technical Experts shall not offer consultancy or training services to the British Assessment Bureaus’ clients to whom they have been assigned an audit; either during or after the audit has been completed.

-- Certification of organisations supplying a service to ACS Registrars is not deemed to be an unacceptable threat to conflict of interest.
-However, certification of a company with whom in partnership ACS Registrars provides a direct service is deemed to be an unacceptable threat to impartiality.
+- Certification of organisations supplying a service to the British Assessment Bureau is not deemed to be an unacceptable threat to conflict of interest.
+However, certification of a company with whom in partnership the British Assessment Bureau provides a direct service is deemed to be an unacceptable threat to impartiality.
 If such a situation develops, an alternative Accredited Certification Body shall be sourced to allow the continuation of the existing Certification.